-Sand, Sex and Style on South Beach, the Sexiest City in America
+Sand, Sex and Style on Miami Beach, the Sexiest City in America

 Crockett and Tubbs

 A miracle in the form of a television show.
 In 1984 Miami Vice aired for the first time.
 The show was groundbreaking in many ways.
-It was one of the first TV shows to use rock music in its score.
-It was one of the first to broadcast in stereo.
-It was one of the first to incorporate the quick-cut editing of music videos.
-And it was one of the first to be shot entirely on location in an American city other than Los Angeles.
+One of first shows to use rock music in its score, it was one of the first to broadcast in stereo, and one of the first to incorporate the quick-cut editing of music videos.
+But perhaps most importantly, Miami Vice was one of the first shows to be shot entirely on location in an American city other than Los Angeles.

 Miami Vice was shot in Miami Beach, and, more specifically, in that impoverished area at the south end of Ocean Drive near Lummus Park, a place that would become internationally famous in a few years.